o-ran-sc/ric-plt-lib-rmr/src/bindings/rmr-python/docs/source/index.rst

 function signatures.

 The downside is this seems to be Linux only currently.
-This wrapper immediately SIGABRT’s on Mac, and no one yet seems to know why.
-The other downside is that there are currently some functionality that needs to be “exported” from the C library for this to be fully operational.
+This wrapper immediately SIGABRT's on Mac, and no one yet seems to know why.
+The other downside is that there are currently some functionality that needs to be 'exported' from the C library for this to be fully operational.
 For example, CTYPES does not have access to C header files, and important constants are defined in the C header files.